arth15/MyProject/notebook-log.md

 # Multiple sequence allignment:

-I will be aligning my sequences using ClustalW2 and MUSCLE with the purpose of comparing the results.
+##### I will be aligning my sequences using ClustalW2 and MUSCLE with the purpose of comparing the results.
+ClustalW2 uses pairwise alignment in order to create a distance matrix and a tree based on neighbor-joining.
+Features of ClustalW2 include varying gap penalties, down-weighted sequences compared to the relation between sequences, and different weight matrices in order to conserve AA matches and identities.
+Advantages of the program include being able to work with DNA or protein, fast execution, scalability, and leniency with input format.
+Some drawbacks of the program include the given guide tree having a huge impact on resulting alignments and the fact that errors created can compound along the pipeline, as alignments are rarely changed.
+MUSCLE, on the other hand, uses consistency-based scoring in order to address the problem of local-minimums in progressive alignment.
+It finds the MSA that will minimize the cost of alignment, using a weighted sum of pairs method.
+It is advantageous because it has been found to be more accurate and more timely than ClustalW2.
+However, MUSCLE is not as scalable as ClustalW2 is for larger alignments, a clear drawback.

 ### ClustalW2